ObjectBox comes with full Kotlin support including data classes. And yes, it supports RxJava and reactive queries without RxJava.

 the BoxStore

-and delete the database files using BoxStore.deleteAllFiles(objectBoxDirectory)
+and then delete the database files using BoxStore.deleteAllFiles(objectBoxDirectory)

 .
 To avoid having to close BoxStore